-(Male First Name) (Male Surname) (PM No) Prime Minister
+(First Name) (Surname) (PM No) Prime Minister

-(Male Surname) IS SHOCK NEW P.M.
+(Surname) IS SHOCK NEW P.M.

 At a party gala in London, Robbie Williams played the anthem of the campaign, 'Things Can Only Get Even Better' to loud cheers from the crowd.
-Party members cheered and tears were visible on the faces of loyal supporters.
+Party members cheered, and tears were visible on the faces of loyal supporters.

 And as the door of Number 10 slammed shut behind the new incumbent the pack of experienced political journalists outside swore they heard the pop of champagne corks and clinking of glasses from within - a busy schedule already awaiting Britain's new PM.

 At 10 a.m. a helicopter was waiting to take Prime Minister (Surname) to meet the Queen at Balmoral.
 Party spin doctors would not comment, however, that a diversion was expected – rumours have it that (First Name) will be celebrating being Britain’s new Prime Minister at a local pub with friends and family, before heading up to Scotland.